31-33/juryroom/imports/api/README.md

 `_id`: *The unique indentifier for the group within this collection.*

-`members`: *Array of user_id's, each corresponding to an entry in the Users collection.*
+`members`: *Array of user id's, each corresponding to an entry in the Users collection.*

+`scenarioSetId`: *The set of scenarios that this group is to discuss.*

-`discussions`: *Array of discussion_ids, each corresponding to an entry in the Discussions collection.*
+`discussions`: *Array of objects, each representing a discussion carried out by this group.
+Each entry in this array stores the `scenarioId` and the `discussionId` for the discussion.*

 `createdAt`: *ISODate object, representing the UTC time this group was created at.*